yakhaldy/sp500-strategies/results/strategy/report.md

 - **RSI** (Relative Strength Index, 14-day window) — `rsi`
 - **MACD** (12/26-day) — `macd`
 - **Bollinger Bands** (20-day window) — `bb_high`, `bb_low`, and `bb_position` (the close price's relative position between the two bands)
+- **Stochastic Oscillator** (%K, 14-day window with 3-day smoothing, from `high`/`low`/`close`) — `stoch`

 Rows with NaN indicators (the first ~20 trading days of history per ticker, needed to warm up the rolling windows) are dropped. `APTV` is excluded: it only has 44 rows in the dataset (its history starts in Dec-2017), not enough for the 20-day rolling indicators.

 ### Target (no leakage)

 On day D, the target is `sign(return(D+1, D+2))`, computed from `close` shifted by -1 and -2 within each ticker **before** the technical indicators are computed.
-Since RSI/MACD/Bollinger on row D only use information available up to close of day D, and the target on row D is intentionally the *future* return between D+1 and D+2, the feature/target alignment matches the schema required by the assignment with no forward-looking leakage.
+Since RSI/MACD/Bollinger/Stochastic on row D only use information available up to close of day D, and the target on row D is intentionally the *future* return between D+1 and D+2, the feature/target alignment matches the schema required by the assignment with no forward-looking leakage.

 ## 2. Pipeline used